oddlyfunctional/know_it_all/README.md

 ### Creating policies

-A policy is simply a class obeys some rules:
+The core of this gem, policies are regular Ruby classes that perform some validation and obey some rules:

 * It is initialized with the same arguments that are passed to the `authorize`, `authorize!` and `authorize?` methods in the controller;
 * It responds to a method `errors`;
-* Calling `errors` returns an object that responds to the method `empty?` and is serializable.
-It's usually an array, but it could easily be an `ActiveModel::Errors`.
+* Calling `errors` returns an object that responds to the method `empty?` and is serializable (so you can render it as the response to the request).
+It's usually an array of `String`s, but it could easily be an `ActiveModel::Errors`.

 Here's an example: